Dear Career Tips: Leave Them Wanting to Know More

 From Career Tips, 2008 Volume 4, April 2008

-Have you ever run into someone at a networking event who proceeded to ramble on for 5 minutes about the details of what he did?
+Have you ever run into someone at a networking event who proceeded to ramble on for 5 minutes about the details of what they did?
 Did that get you interested in learning more?

 This is one reason why a tenet of effective marketing is "Leave them wanting to know more!"
 Yet so few of us remember to do this...